 Does the Jabra Elite 85t have better noise cancelling than the Galaxy Buds Pro?

-Both the Samsung Galaxy Buds Pro and Jabra Elite 85t have top-notch noise cancelling.
-No matter which headset you get, background noise is reduced tremendously, which makes traveling much more bearable.
+Both the Samsung Galaxy Buds Pro and Jabra Elite 85t had top-notch noise cancelling when they were released.
+The technology has since improved, filtering low frequencies even better, but both sets still make a difference and reduce background noise significantly.
 As previously noted, both pairs of earbuds feature pressure-relief vents, which reduces the rare dizzying effect some listeners experience when using highly effective ANC headsets.

 In order to maximize either set of earbuds’ noise cancelling, you need to find the best fit.
-Optimal passive isolation begets optimal noise cancellation, because ANC technology isn’t able to nullify sounds higher than 1kHz.
+Optimal passive isolation begets optimal noise cancellation, because ANC technology isn’t effective in high frequencies.
 This is where incidental sounds are heard like the clang of dishware.
 Again, both headsets have very good passive isolation too and a comfortable fit in part due to the oblong ear tips.
 The Jabra Elite 85t earbuds provide a slightly more secure fit, meaning they can passively block out noise with greater consistency.